MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new-july.md

 ## What's new in Dynamics 365 Guides (July 9, 2019)

-In the May release, we created a new flow for selecting an anchoring method.
-If you don't see these changes in the PC app, <a href="https://docs.microsoft.com/dynamics365/mixed-reality/guides/upgrade" target="_blank">your admin needs to do some updates</a>.

-The June release brings a new look and feel to the PC and HoloLens apps.
+Guides app version 103.1906.XXXX brings a new look and feel to the PC and HoloLens apps.
 We improved the user experience and aligned it with the Dynamics 365 family of apps.

-### Improved experience
+### Improvements in this release

-The PC app is now fully responsive across various screen sizes.
+- The PC app is now fully responsive across various screen sizes.

-The navigation menu on the left and bottom right makes it much faster to navigate between guide content and guide anchor settings.
+- The navigation menu on the left and bottom right of the PC app makes it much faster to navigate between guide content and guide anchor settings.

-“Gaze-dwell” interactions on HoloLens on the left side of each button make it easier to select buttons across the app.
+- “Gaze-dwell” interactions on HoloLens are consistently placed on the left side of list items to make it easier to select while browsing.

-With the indented task panel, you can easily jump between tasks and steps.

-### What's New panel
+- 3D models are loaded for each step to improve performance on HoloLens

-The What's New panel (what you’re reading right now!) tells you about new and noteworthy features in each monthly release and alerts you about any required updates.
+This **What's New** panel will continue to inform you of new and noteworthy features in each monthly release.

+> [!NOTE]
+> Please make sure to update the Dynamics 365 Guides (Preview) solution in the Dynamics 365 admin center to take advantage of the latest features.
+For more information, see <a href="https://docs.microsoft.com/dynamics365/mixed-reality/guides/upgrade" target="_blank">Upgrade your Dynamics 365 Guides (Preview) solution</a> or contact your Dynamics 365 administrator.